pombredanne/centidb/docs/index.rst

 `Github Repository <https://github.com/dw/acid/>`_

-**Acid** simplifies use of ordered-map style database engines, providing an *SQLite equivalent for NoSQL*, a sweet spot somewhere between the conceptual ease of managing data using an external DBMS, and the performance and flexibility of an in-process database.
+**Acid** enhanced use of ordered-map style database engines, providing something like an *SQLite equivalent for NoSQL*, a sweet spot between the ease of managing data with an external DBMS, and the high performance and extreme flexibility of an in-process database.

     :ref:`Secondary Index Management <indices>`

-        Secondary indices can be expressed directly as simple Python functions.
+        Secondary indices may be expressed as simple Python functions.
-        Corresponding index records are automatically updated as records are added, deleted, and modified from a collection.
+        Corresponding index records are automatically updated as records are added, modified, and deleted from a collection.
+Single-record lookups, and forward and reverse prefix and range queries are supported on both primary key and secondary indices.

     :ref:`Order-preserving Tuple Encoding <keys>`

-        Key and index values are expressed as Python tuples, which are written to the database using a space-efficient, reversible encoding that preserves the tuple's original order.
-By exposing the engine's order to the user, complex clustering hierarchies can be expressed directly without resorting to designing a custom key encoding, error-prone string manipulation, or unnecessary secondary indices to work around limitations of the database model.
+        Key and index values are expressed as Python tuples, which are written to the database using a space-efficient, reversible encoding that preserves the tuple's order.
+By exposing the engine's order to the user, complex clustering hierarchies can be expressed without resorting to custom encodings, error-prone string manipulation, or unnecessary indices to work around limitations of the database model.

     :ref:`Transparent Batch Compression <batch-compression>`